Skip to Main Content

 Sources of Uniform laws

-Lexis contains the Martindale-Hubbell uniform and model acts which offer a selection of uniform laws and parts of the Uniform commercial code.
+Lexis contains the Martindale-Hubbell uniform and model acts which offer a selection of uniform laws and parts of the Uniform Commercial Code.

 Westlaw Database ID: ULA.